vmware-archive/pivot_pws_tutorial_rails/README.md

 # Getting started with [Pivotal Web Services][pws] (PWS) on Rails

 PWS is an installation of [Cloud Foundry][cf] that we host, similar to [Heroku][heroku].
-Follow this tutorial if, for example, you know your Labs project wants to host on PWS but you're not sure where to start.
+Follow this tutorial if you know your project wants to host on PWS but you're not sure where to start.

 ## This is internal